Abundance theorem for surfaces over imperfect fields: Abundance theorem for klt surfaces

-Take a resolution $h:X'\to X$ and let $E':=h^*E$.
-We can replace $X$ and $E$ with $X'$ and $E'$, respectively.
-Thus we may assume that $X$ is $\Q$-factorial (Although we can assume that $X$ is even regular, the regularity will break up in the following argument, whilst the $\Q$-factoriality will not). \end{step}

-\begin{step} In this step we show that we may assume that $X$ is $\Q$-factorial and $E$ is irreducible.

-By Step~\ref{step-Qfac}, we may assume that $X$ is $\Q$-factorial.
+\begin{proof}[Proof of Step \ref{step-irreducible}] By Step~\ref{s1-icct}, we may assume that (a) and (b) hold.
+In particular, also (c) holds.
 Clearly we may assume that $E$ is connected.

-We reduce the proof to the case where $E$ is irreducible.
+Let us reduce the proof of Proposition \ref{icct} to the case when $E$ is irreducible.
 Assume that $E$ is not irreducible.
 Fix an irreducible component $E_1$ of $E$.
 Since $E$ is connected and $E\cdot E_1=0$, we obtain $E_1^2<0$.
 This implies $(K_X+E_1)\cdot E_1<0$.
-By Theorem~\ref{cont}, we can contract $E_1$:
+By Theorem~\ref{cont}, there exists a birational morphism